pachyderm/pachyderm/doc/fundamentals/updating_pipelines.md

 You can also use `update-pipeline` to update the code you are using in one or more of your piplines.
 To update the code in your pipeline:

 1. Make the code changes.
-2. Re-build you Docker image.
+2. Re-build your Docker image.
 3. Call `update-pipeline` with the `--push-images` flag.

 You need to call `update-pipeline` with the `--push-images` flag because, if you have already run your pipeline, Pachyderm has already pulled the specified images.
 It won't re-pull new versions of the images, unless we tell it to (which ensures that we don't waste time pulling images when we don't need to).
 When `--push-images` is specified, Pachyderm will do the following: